-(i) Definition of appropriate objectives
+i) Definition of appropriate objectives

-The Company verifies that the planning, implementation and monitoring of the Internal Control and Risk Management System are in line with the Company's strategic, financial, operational and compliance goals.
+The Company verifies that the planning, implementation and monitoring of the ICRMS are in line with the Company's strategic, financial, operational and compliance goals.

-(ii) Identification and assessment of risks
+ii) Identification and assessment of risks

-The risk management system adopted is constantly updated and developed by management in order to ensure that it is adequate in light of changes in the organizational structure or business.
+The risk management system adopted is constantly monitored, updated and developed by management in order to ensure that it is adequate in light of changes in the organizational structure or business.